|

 high-temperature furnaces, and mass spectrometers broke down the

-the information back to the scientists at the University of Arizona.
+sent the information back to the scientists at the University of

-The Phoenix Mars Lander was also able to take the best photographs
+Arizona.
+The Phoenix Mars Lander was also able to take the best

-ever taken from space.
-The Martian may shut the spacecraft down for
+photographs ever taken from space.
+The Martian may shut the

 this category.)